dshanske/simple-location/readme.txt

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.

 Offers the opportunity to change the displayed timezone on a per-post basis for those posts from far off locations and set this based on the coordinates of the location.
+Clicking the clock icon next to the timezone will set to the browser timezone.

 == Other Notes ==